 Put simply, the Launch is a big device (we mentioned that already, right?) and combined with strapping a VR headset – and maybe even Bluetooth headphones – I’m pretty sure that the overall picture is one that feels a little ridiculous.
 That’s not really a novelty for male sex toys though, let alone sextech, but you will be hoping no one rings your doorbell.

-We’ve not fully run the Fleshlight Launch through its paces yet, but what we’ve seen so far is encouraging – provided you’re happy to keep spending more money on content once you’ve bought the device.
+What we’ve seen so far is encouraging – provided you’re happy to keep spending more money on content once you’ve bought the device.

 For people considering it purely for use in manual mode, it’s a bit of a reach too far – there’s novelty initially, for sure, but probably not enough to warrant $200.
 Interactive content is a different story, however.